 Chicago was the biggest city in the National League in 1880 and usually led in attendance.
-Owned by former player and entrepreneur Albert Spalding and captained on the field by the 29-year-old Anson, the White Stockings had the best management and financial resources, and assembled some of the best players available.
+Owned by former player and entrepreneur Albert Spalding and captained on the field by the 28-year-old Anson, the White Stockings had the best management and financial resources, and assembled some of the best players available.
 In addition to Anson and Kelly, the team included Silver Flint, Ned Williamson, Abner Dalrymple, George Gore, Larry Corcoran, and Tom Burns.
 Flint was the team’s regular catcher, playing without a glove, mask, or any equipment.
 Kelly played mainly in the outfield, and was the team’s “change” catcher.
-Kelly would take over the catching full time in 1883 after Flint left the team.
 Ever the innovator, Kelly adopted the use of the catcher’s glove, mask, and chest protector to help him stay in the game.

 Anson, in his biography, A Ball Player’s Career, characterized Kelly in the 1880s as follows: “(Kelly) came to Chicago from Cincinnati, and soon became a general favorite.
 He was a whole-souled, genial fellow, with a host of friends, and but one enemy, that one being himself.”